Your cart is currently empty!

 Garlic will grow well in containers, but it will take a long time for the crop to develop so it needs to be carefully managed when grown in pots.

-When a suitable location has been chosen and the soil properly prepared, separate the cloves and plant individually approximately 8-10 cm apart, pointy end up.
-Rows should be 60cm apart to produce an abundant crop of about 5 bulbs per m2.
+When a suitable location has been chosen and the soil properly prepared, separate the cloves.
+Soak the cloves in a seaweed solution of 1 tspn per 1L of water.
+Soak cloves overnight and never for longer than 12 hours.
+Loosen the soil and plant individually 3cm deep and approximately 8-10 cm apart, pointy end up.
+Rows should be 15 – 30cm apart to produce an abundant crop of about 5 bulbs per m2.
+Water in with a fish emulsion.

 Why not try growing some garlic for yourself?
 Shop Garlic